edersoncorbari/scala-lab/README.md

 $ sbt update; sbt compile; sbt run
 ```

+If you receive an error of type: "*Caused by: java.net.UnknownHostException: viking3: viking3: Name or service not known*", your hostname is not configured in the /etc/hosts please add and run again.

 #### Testing ####

 To perform all the tests please run the command: